codlark/cls/docs/Briks.md

 Because values are evaluated until there are no more briks, this would end up evaluating a brik with the name of whatever is in `[someBrik]`.

 `[=| VALUE ]` - the math brik
 The math brik performs arithmetic. `VALUE` can contain any number of operators and they will be processed according to order of operations.
 If any operand is not a number parsing will stop with an error.
 Units are ignored like the comparison brik above.
 Operators and numbers must be separated with spaces, as in `1 + 2` but not `1+2`.
-Any numbers with a decimal portion will propagate thru the expressions, but numbers will have their decimal portion removed when this brik returns.
-To maintain that floating portion use this brik as `[=.| ]`, with a dot after the equals sign, compare

-    [=| 10 / 4]
-    [=.| 10 / 4]
-The first returns "2" while the second returns "2.5".

 Accepted operators are:

  * `+` - addition